 You may have noticed a new icon appear in the top right-hand corner of your screen in the Menu Bar.

-If you have signed up for the Premium service you will see a menu that looks like this:
+You will see a menu that looks like this:

 **Please be aware that you CANNOT connect to more than one service at a time**